 Conclusion of Examination

 22.10 The end of the examination period must be announced.
 All scripts must be collected from each candidate individually and retained by the invigilators on behalf of the School.
-The Library envelope should be sent to the University Librarian by internal mail.
 The School envelope should be taken or sent back to the School.
 Before leaving the room, an Invigilator must complete a report to the Registry on the form provided showing the number of candidates at the examination and the number of scripts collected: this report should be hand delivered to the Registry.